syedumerahmedcode/linkedlist/readme.md

 # Circular Doubly linked list

 ## Creation in Circular Doubly linked list
-- TODO: Add a diagram depicting the deletion in a doubly linked list.
+- TODO: Add a diagram depicting the creation of a circular doubly linked list.
 (113)
+- Time complexity of creation with one node: O(1).

+## Insertion in Circular Doubly linked list
+- TODO: Add a diagram depicting the insertion algorithm for circular doubly linked list.
+(115)
 - Time complexity of creation with one node: O(1).